 In this lesson, we will learn how to use the formula p = ρgh to calculate the pressure produced at different depths by different fluids that gravity acts on.

 The difference in pressures at a depth of 3.75 m for sea water and fresh water is 735 Pa.
 What is the difference in their densities?

 A scuba diver dives to a depth of 1.25 m below the surface of the sea.
 The sea water has a density of 1,025 kg/m3.
 What pressure does the water exert on the diver, to the nearest pascal?

-A pool containing a liquid with a density of 1,000 kg/m3 at the surface of an unknown planet produces a pressure of 8,400 Pa at a depth of 2.4 m.
+A pool at the surface of an unknown planet is filled with a liquid of density 1,000 kg/m3.
+The pressure produced by that liquid at a depth of 2.4 m is 8,400 Pa.
 What is the acceleration due to gravity at the surface of this planet?